tweag/topiary/docs/book/src/guides/suggested-workflow.md

 In order to work productively on query files, the following is one suggested way to work:

-1. If you're working on a new language, follow the steps in [the previous chapter](adding-a-new-language.md).
+1. If you're working on a new language, first follow the steps in [the previous chapter](adding-a-new-language.md).

-2. Add a snippet of code you want to format to `topiary-cli/tests/samples/input/mylanguage.mlg`.
+2. Add a snippet of code you want to format to `topiary-cli/tests/samples/input/mylanguage.code`.

-3. Add the properly formatted version of the code to `topiary-cli/tests/samples/expected/mylanguage.mlg`.
+3. Add the properly formatted version of the code to `topiary-cli/tests/samples/expected/mylanguage.code`.

 4. Run: